-I’m afraid they’ll make me look old.
+1. I’m afraid they’ll make me look old.

-In comparison, untreated hearing loss can make you appear older, especially if you:
+This is a common concern for some people.
+But in reality, untreated hearing loss can make you appear older, especially if you:

-I don’t like to go to the doctor.
+2. I don’t like to go to the doctor.

 If fear of seeing the doctor is related to a fear of not knowing what will happen at your appointment, let us enlighten you.
 Although every hearing healthcare professional has their own procedure, here’s a general idea of what you can expect at your first hearing evaluation:

 And, please don’t let the cost of the evaluation keep you away, either.
-Most evaluations cost between $150 and $225 depending upon the tests conducted as well as the age of the patient.
+Most hearing evaluations cost between $150 and $225 depending upon the tests conducted as well as the age of the patient.
 Many insurance plans cover this cost (check with your provider) and many hearing centers can help qualified patients find financial assistance.

-I’m afraid I won’t be able to afford them.
+3. I’m afraid I won’t be able to afford them.

 While this is a reasonable fear, it shouldn’t prevent you from seeking treatment for hearing loss.
 Instead, do a little research.
 One of these options may be the financial answer you’re looking for:

-I’m afraid they won’t work.
+4. I’m afraid they won’t work.

 Ah—you’ve been talking to your neighbor again, haven’t you—the one who keeps her hearing aids in the drawer?
 Or maybe you’re remembering what it was like when your grandmother wore hearing aids 20 years ago?
 Here’s an update: In the last 10 years, hearing device technology has improved significantly.
 Today’s hearing devices are better able to distinguish speech from background noise, are smaller and more discreet and are designed to work in tandem with all of your favorite technology (think smartphone, television and computer).

 Ten years ago you had to make an appointment to get your hearing aid reprogrammed; today you can do it yourself from your smartphone.
 And the neighbor who keeps her hearing aids in the nightstand?
 It’s time for her to make an appointment with her hearing healthcare professional and have a frank conversation about why she isn’t wearing them.
 Today, more than ever, there’s no reason to settle for not hearing well — especially when good hearing may be just a minor adjustment away.

-I’m afraid I’ll lose them.
+5. I’m afraid I’ll lose them.